IBM/microservices-traffic-management-using-istio/README.md

     app: productpage
 EOF
 ```
-* Output your cluster's IP address and NodePort of your `productpage` service in your terminal: _(If you have a load balancer, you can access it through the IP found on `kubectl get ingress`)_
+* To show your cluster’s IP address and NotePort of your `productpage` service use: _(If you have a load balancer, you can access it through the IP found on `kubectl get ingress`)_
 ```bash
 $ echo $(kubectl get po -l app=productpage -o jsonpath={.items[0].status.hostIP}):$(kubectl get svc productpage -o jsonpath={.spec.ports[0].nodePort})
 184.xxx.yyy.zzz:30XYZ
 ```
 At this point, you can point your browser to http://184.xxx.yyy.zzz:30XYZ/productpage and see the BookInfo Application.
-The sample BookInfo Application is configured to run on a Kubernetes Cluster.

 The next step would be deploying this sample application with Istio Envoys injected.
 You should now delete the sample application to proceed to the next step.
+This is needed at this point because currently Istio doesn't dupport injecting Envoy proxies in an already deployed application, though that's a feature which is in plan.
 ```bash
 $ kubectl delete -f samples/apps/bookinfo/bookinfo.yaml
 ```